Artographer: a Curatorial Interface for Art Space Exploration: Findings

 Artographer presents AI image generation as a tool for augmenting navigation of the art space.
-It then becomes a uniquely dissonant image presentation, where AI-generated images are visually placed in context with historical artworks.
-Two art historians (P14, P16) discussed that this could be confusing or contribute to AI-driven media literacy and misinformation concerns.
-While we adjusted the presentation of GenAI images to visually distinguish them on the map, participants did confuse them: \begin{quote} ``I forgot I generated that one.
+It then enacts a uniquely dissonant media presentation, as AI-generated images are placed in context with historical artworks.
+Two art historians (P14, P16) discussed how this could be confusing or contribute to ongoing AI-driven media literacy and misinformation concerns.
+While we adjusted the presentation of AI generated images to visually distinguish them, participants \textit{did} confuse them: \begin{quote} ``I forgot I generated that one.
 It looks pretty cool, like, in relation to the others, though.''
-(P18) \end{quote}

-Among participants, P3 had the most limited experience studying art, while being very experienced and enthusiastic about AI image generation.
-During their free exploration, they prompted for an image of ``beautiful nature scenery'' --- the generated result placed them in an area of the map populated by landscape paintings. \begin{quote} ``It almost looks like they're all Midjourney generated...
+(P18) \end{quote} Among the participants, P3 had limited experience studying art, and extensive experience and enthusiasm around AI image generation.
+During their free exploration, they prompted for an image of ``beautiful nature scenery''---the generated result placed them in an area of the map populated by landscape paintings. \begin{quote} ``It almost looks like they're all Midjourney generated...
 I've seen a lot of AI-generated picture images that now it's hard to tell if these are AI-generated or not.
 But... oh, wow.
 I like these. if you showed me this, I would say that this was AI-generated.
 I didn't know that this would be real.''
-(P3) \end{quote} Later, all three of the ``favorite'' images that P3 submitted were landscape paintings discovered in this moment.
-They explain why: \begin{quote} ``It's interesting how people actually drew this in the past, and these aren't actually AI-generated, and it looks really, like it really requires talent.''
+(P3) \end{quote} All of the ``favorite'' images that P3 submitted at the end of the study were discovered in this moment.
+They explained: \begin{quote} ``It's interesting how people actually drew this in the past, and these aren't actually AI-generated, and it looks really, like it really requires talent.''
 (P3) \end{quote} Here, P3’s interest in AI-generated landscapes served as an entrypoint to artworks they might not have otherwise discovered.
 Though these paintings are visually similar to images they encounter frequently, P3 found unique value in them because of their historical context as human-made artworks.

-We discuss in Section \ref{sec:serendipity} how future work might facilitate more serendipitous discoveries by helping users connect AI-generated imagery to rich and meaningful human contexts -- while echoing art history experts' concerns that any presentation of AI-generated imagery should be intentional in its communication and treatment of image provenance.
+We discuss in \S\ref{sec:serendipity} how future work might facilitate more serendipitous discoveries by helping users connect AI-generated imagery to rich and meaningful human contexts---while echoing art history experts' concerns that any presentation of AI-generated imagery should be intentional in its communication and treatment of image provenance.